masciugo/genealogy/README.md

 You can also consider current individual's consort providing the option `:current_spouse => true` which will make genealogy to keep track of the current spouse through the extra current_spouse association.
 The term 'spouse' here is really different from the spouse mentioned so far, which was intended to refer the individual with whom someone bred someone else. current_spouse association, for the moment, never comes into play while querying or building the genealogy on derived familiar relationships!
 In the future current_spouse association can be used to add/remove siblings/offspring in a more concise way.

+### perform_validation option

+perform_validation option let you specify if child record, while altering its parents, has to perform validation or not.
+Default is true but sometimes the record could be affected by other validation errors not depending on genealogy gem

 ### defaults

     father_column: 'father_id'